alire-project/alire/doc/catalog-format-spec.md

  - `available`: optional dynamic boolean expression.
 If it evaluates to `false`, the package is not available for the current platform.

  - `notes`: optional string.
-Provides miscellanous information about this release.
+Provides miscellaneous information about this release.
 For instance:

    ```json